mlubinsky/mlubinsky.github.com/linux/README.md

 Using PPAs (for newer or specific versions):

 Add the appropriate PPA (e.g., ubuntu-toolchain-r/test) and then use apt as described above.

+sudo add-apt-repository ppa:ubuntu-toolchain-r/test
+sudo apt update

 Be very careful with PPAs and understand the risks before using them.

 Building from source (for maximum control):